QuTech-Delft/squidasm/README.rst

 For a more permanent solution, if SquidASM is installed more than once, these lines can be added to ``~\.bashrc``.

-Then, to install squidasm do:
+Then, to install squidasm execute the following command inside the newly created squidasm folder:

 .. code-block:: bash